 ABOVE: The call to prayer will be led by Hassen Rasool

 For Muslims around the world, Ramadan is a time of private worship and spiritual discipline: but also of shared meals, and the togetherness that is so dear to us.
 Our Meal for a Meal initiative was also inspired by an act of zakat, or charitable giving.
-So it is our greatest joy to be able to gather people of all faiths during this auspicious time, to break fast and commune – with a little added help from our delectable Eid specials, and our magical Ramadan events.
+So it is our greatest joy to be able to gather people of all faiths during this auspicious time, to break fast and commune – with a little added help from our delectable Iftar special and first-class Iftar Feast Menus.

 Dishes to delight